splunk/splunk-connect-for-syslog/docs/configuration.md

 ## Fixing (overriding) the host field

-In some cases the host value is not present or an IP address in the syslog even analysts and users prefer host names.
-SC4S will first check `host.csv` and replace the value of `host` with the value specified.
-If a value is not found in `host.csv` reverse dns lookup will be attempted.
-IP will only be used as the host value as a last result.
+In some cases the host value is not present in an event (or an IP address is in its place).
+For administrators who require a true hostname be attached to each event, SC4S provides an optional facilty to perform a reverse IP to name lookup.
+If the variable `SC4S_USE_REVERSE_DNS` is set to "yes", SC4S will first check `host.csv` and replace the value of `host` with the value specified that matches the incoming IP address.
+If a value is not found in `host.csv` then a reverse DNS lookup will be attempted against the configured nameserver.
+The IP address will only be used as the host value as a last resort.

+* NOTE:  Use of this variable can have a significant impact on performance if the reverse DNS facility (typically a caching nameserver) is not performant.
+If you notice events being indexed far later than their actual timestamp in the event (latency between `_indextime` and `_time`), this is the first place to check.

 ## Splunk Connect for Syslog output templates (syslog-ng templates)